Adidas Launches Lionel Messi And Inter-Miami Kit Inspired Pink Sneakers

 Adidas x Inter Miami sneaker release date and pricing

 The Adidas Inter Miami CF Spezial sneakers made their debut on 6 December 2023.
-Surprisingly, the much-awaited footwear is currently still available for USD 110 (SGD 147.48) on the brand’s website.
+Surprisingly, the much-awaited footwear is currently still available for USD 110 (MYR 514) on the brand’s website.
 It is safe to say that this partnership between Adidas and Inter Miami CF might not have come to fruition if it weren’t for Messi’s involvement.

 (Hero and feature image credit: Courtesy Instagram/Adidas Football and Inter Miami)